thursdaybw/project_status_and_logs/vscode_lando_xdebug_part_1.md

 ## Current Status

 I've successfully set up Xdebug with Lando and VSCode.
 I'm now able to set breakpoints in VSCode and hit them when running PHP scripts.

 ## Next Steps

+1. **Expect to need a browser extension**: Now that the CLI setup is working, I can test it with Brave to make sure it works as expected.
+I expect to need to install a browser extension, and configure it.
+We need to research that and then move on to the next step.

-1. **Test the setup with different scripts and scenarios**: Now that the basic setup is working, I can test it with different scripts and scenarios to make sure it works as expected.
+2. **Test the setup with different scripts and scenarios**: Now that the CLI setup is working, I can test it with Brave to make sure it works as expected.

-2. **Adjust the setup as needed**: If I encounter any issues or if there are specific features I want to use, I might need to adjust the setup.
+5. **Adjust the setup as needed**: If I encounter any issues or if there are specific features I want to use, I might need to adjust the setup.
 For example, I might want to change the `xdebug.start_with_request` setting or add additional configuration options to my `.lando.yml` or `php.ini` files.

 I'll continue with these next steps in the next session.
 The goal is to have a working Xdebug setup that allows me to debug both website and CLI scripts in my Lando + VSCode environment.